neat/mutation/add-conn

 Pool --> Pair[Choose one node pair]

-Pair --> Keys[Resolve symmetric and legacy keys]
+Pair --> Keys[Resolve directional key]

 Keys --> Cycle{Would this edge create a cycle?}